AnneEstoppey/myweather/README.md

 ```bash
 uv run main.py --city Oslo
 ```
-Make sure your .env file contains a valid WEATHERSTACK_TOKEN
+- Make sure your .env file contains a valid WEATHERSTACK_TOKEN.
+- If your city in a composed name, use double quotes, for example: "Los Angeles".

-If no city name is passed, the default city is "Tananger".
+- If no city name is passed, the default city is "Tananger".